Max-Manning/passiveRadar/README.md

 A passive radar locates targets by detecting the echoes of broadcast signals that bounce off of them.
 This repository contains signal processing scripts for a FM radio based passive radar.
 Check out [this page](https://dopplerfish.com/passive-radar/) for more information about how passive radar works.

+## Requirements

+The code is written in Python using Numpy, Scipy, h5py, dask, and matplotlib.
+I recommend using a 64-bit python distribution  to avoid memory limitations.

 ## File Contents

 `PRconfig.yaml`: Configuration file for defining passive radar parameters.
 (Note that not all parameters defined in `PRconfig.yaml` are currently used, but will be added in a later version.)